ebuchman/blog/content/posts/ethical-investing.md

 Of course, these tech giants are leading the charge on all kinds of amazing energy efficient computing initiatives, and per bit are probably far more environmentally sustainable than smaller companies.
-But true sustainability can't be measured in carbon emissions alone, and the business models, especially of Google, Facebook, and Amazon, are themselves fundamentally socially irresponsible.
+But true sustainability can't be measured in carbon emissions alone, and the monopolistic business models, especially of Google, Facebook, and Amazon, appear to be fundamentally socially irresponsible.

-The idea that they could play any significant role in an ethically invested portfolio seems abhorrent to me.
-That said, I did end up buying Apple and Microsoft `¯\_(ツ)_/¯`.
+At some level, purchasing goods and services from a company is a form of investment, and should also be considered through a socially responsible lens, though it usually doesn't equate to ownership of a public security.
+This might imply that you should invest in companies whose products and services you use, or at least those you don't feel coerced to use.
+I've managed to stop using all Facebook products (try it!), and I rarely if ever buy from Amazon, though it's pretty hard to avoid AWS, or to escape from GSuite.
+Being in tech, it's hard to not use an iPhone and Macbook; planned obsolescence and port shenanigans aside, at least Apple stands out for its protection of privacy rights and a business model that isn't based on hijacking your nervous system.
+Microsoft also seems to be getting better (and they own Github now, for better or for worse), but they're still contracting with ICE.
+Then there are Jack's companies - I don't use Square, but I do kind of love Twitter.
+Obviously it can be a toxic cesspool and a cauldron of harassment, but it can also be kind of magical.
+I digress.

 ## Canada